Sunday, August 21, 2011

 And here she is with Camille, the most enthusiastic sender-offer.
 Camille is going to miss her sister.
 I had to take 3 pics to get one of Ellie with her eyes open.
 She was wincing in the other two.
 People often wince around Camille.
 It is a protective measure as she is rarely still and usually hopping and jumping and screeching and occasionally she'll accidentally get you with a knee or elbow or even the top of her head when you bend over to kiss her and she picks that moment to JUMP (!).

+I don't tend to sleep well in hotels, and this night was no exception.
+I dreamed a lot.
 I dreamed I'd given birth to a perfect baby.
 She was all adorable and the word perfect kept coming up again and again when people looked at her and I was all impressed with myself for having had such a perfect baby.
-Full of pride!
 Then I left her in a parking lot.
 It was an accident, of course, and upon realizing my mistake I rushed back to the parking lot hysterically.....shouting to everyone, "Have you seen my perfect baby?
 Remember the one?
 You were all so impressed with her and I drove off and left her in the parking lot!"

 "What?
 Where?"
 I asked.
 I looked but could see only darkness.
 I took off running.
 Finally, I came to a little red fox sitting peacefully licking its paws.

-"There she is," said one of The Other People, pointing at the fox.
+"There she is," said a man, pointing at the fox.

 "What?
 That's not my perfect baby!"
 I said.
 "That's a FOX!"